flex-height

 Difference between predictive maintenance and preventative maintenance

-Predictive maintenance is a type of preventive maintenance that uses real-time data and advanced analytics to anticipate equipment failures before they occur.
-By using sensors and IoT devices, predictive maintenance programmes continuously monitor the condition of machinery, analysing patterns and trends to predict when maintenance should be performed.
-This approach minimises downtime and ensures maintenance is conducted only when necessary, optimising resource use and extending equipment lifespan.
-However, it requires significant initial investments in technology and expertise to effectively implement and maintain the necessary systems.
+Predictive maintenance is a type of preventative maintenance that uses real-time data and advanced analytics to anticipate equipment failures before they occur.
+By using sensors and IoT devices, predictive maintenance programmes continuously monitor the condition of machinery, analysing patterns and trends to predict when maintenance should be carried out.
+This approach minimises downtime and ensures maintenance is carried out only when necessary, optimising resource use and extending equipment lifespan.
+However, it requires significant initial investment in technology and expertise to implement and maintain the necessary systems effectively.

-Reactive maintenance, also known as "run-to-failure" or breakdown maintenance, is a type of preventive maintenance that addresses equipment issues only after they’ve already occurred.
-This approach focuses on repairing or replacing components after failure, which may initially seem cost-effective compared to the cost of regular maintenance activities.
+Reactive maintenance, also known as "run-to-failure" or breakdown maintenance, is a type of preventive maintenance that addresses equipment issues only after they have already occurred.
+This approach focuses on repairing or replacing components after failure, which may initially appear cost-effective compared to the cost of regular maintenance activities.
 However, reactive maintenance often leads to higher long-term costs due to unplanned downtime and operational disruptions.
 Reactive maintenance is unpredictable and can result in frequent and severe equipment failures, impacting overall efficiency and safety.

 Explore SAP Asset Performance Management

-Learn how the application leverages IoT technology to simplify connectivity, monitor equipment health, and optimise maintenance processes.
+Learn how the application utilises IoT technology to simplify connectivity, monitor equipment health, and optimise maintenance processes.

 Watch the video